What is Life Transition Coaching?

 It depends on the service you're looking for!

-Do you accept insurance?
+Do you accept insurance for counseling?

 I do not accept insurance.
-All services are private pay, which allows me to offer personalized, flexible care fully focused on your needs—without insurance limitations.
+All services are private pay, which allows me to offer personalized, flexible care fully focused on your needs without insurance limitations.
 This means:

 • No mental health diagnosis is required to start